 Problem #5: Silence Is Rewarded

-After a few months, it was performance review season.
+After a few months, it was performance appraisal season.
 The VP of Engineering shared his feedback to Daria.
 Daria’s work output was good, everybody liked her, and it was obvious that she cared about doing well at her job.
 The only thing they didn’t like was that she wasn’t enough of a team player, and she was difficult to manage at times because of her vocal opposition to several of the company’s processes.

 “Daria, if you can adjust your perspective to understand how things work here, I think you could be up for a raise and promotion in the next review cycle.”